Samuel Bolduc: Professional

-Bolduc was drafted 57th overall by the New York Islanders of the National Hockey League (NHL) in the 2019 NHL entry draft.
+Bolduc was selected in the second round, 57th overall, by the New York Islanders of the National Hockey League (NHL) in the 2019 NHL entry draft.
 On April 30, 2020, he was signed to a three-year entry-level contract by the Islanders.
-He was assigned to their American Hockey League (AHL) affiliate, the Bridgeport Islanders where he was named to the 2020–21 AHL Atlantic-Division All-Star Team.
+He was assigned to their American Hockey League (AHL) affiliate, the Bridgeport Sound Tigers, for the pandemic-shortened 2020–21 season.
+In 24 games, he scored six goals and 14 points.
+He was considered one of the few bright spots on the team as the Sound Tigers failed to make the playoffs.
+As a result he was named to the 2020–21 AHL Atlantic-Division All-Star Team.
+He was sent to New York's now renamed AHL affiliate, the Bridgeport Islanders, for the 2021–22 season.
+He spent the entire season in the AHL, tallying two goals and seven points in 57 games.
+Bridgeport qualified for the 2022 Calder Cup playoffs, but Bolduc did not see any playing time.